nandhasuhendra/Blueprint-Rails/README.md

   - [rubocop-rails](https://github.com/rubocop-hq/rubocop-rails)

 ### Bulma CSS by default
 With Rails 6 we have webpacker by default now.
-Bulma installed using yarn package.
+Bootstrap 4.5.3 installed using yarn package.

 ## How it works
 ##### Create a new rails app